dooti2325/NCSUS-Committee-Site/README.md

 ```

 ### 2. Running the Application
-1. Open `index.html` in a modern web browser (Chrome, Firefox, Safari, Edge)
+1. Start the local server by running `python server.py`
+2. The dashboard will automatically open in your default browser
-2. The dashboard will load with sample data automatically
+3. The dashboard will load data from the configured Google Sheets automatically
-3. Use the file upload section to load your own data
-4. **For Google Sheets Integration**: Follow the setup guide in `GOOGLE_SHEETS_SETUP.md`
+4. If Google Sheets data is unavailable, it will fall back to sample data
+5. **Google Sheets Integration**: Already configured with sample sheets.
+See `GOOGLE_SHEETS_SETUP.md` for customization

 ### 3. Data Format Requirements